Dental Implants – Bristol, CT

 Benefits of Dental Implants

-Before you receive dental implants, your dentist in Bristol will carefully examine your mouth, teeth and gums.
+Before you receive dental implants, your dentist in Bristol will carefully examine your mouth, teeth, and gums.
 The careful approach we take contributes to dental implants having a 95% success rate.
 Depending on your specific needs, there are several options available for you.

-Missing Single Tooth
+Missing One Tooth

 Even if you’re only missing one tooth, it’s critical that it be replaced.
 That’s because each of your teeth plays a vital role in supporting your jaw structure and preventing the other teeth from shifting.
-The combination of the dental implant, abutment (anchor) and porcelain crown will leave your tooth fully restored.
+The combination of the dental implant, abutment (anchor), and porcelain crown will leave your tooth fully restored.

 Missing Multiple Teeth

 For multiple missing teeth, you have the option of receiving an implant-supported bridge.
 The apparatus consists of a series of two or more porcelain crowns that attach to a dental implant via a titanium abutment.
 Therefore, you won’t have to worry about your prosthetics slipping and irritating your gums.
 Most importantly, you’ll have a long-lasting tooth replacement.